calyxir/calyx/docs/tutorial/frontend-tut.md

 Congratulations, you know as much about MrXL as we do!
 The small size of the language makes it a nice sandbox for you to play in.
 Some fun things you could try:
-1. We don't yet implement reduction in parallel.
+1. We don't yet support parallel `reduce` operations.
 Extend the compiler to allow this.
 2. We require that all arrays be the same size.
 Lift this restriction.
 3. Permit complex expressions in the bodies of `map` and `reduce`.
-4. Support a new `filter` operation in MrXL.
-5. We require that repeated computations on the same array have the same banking factor.
+4. We require that repeated computations on the same array have the same banking factor.
 Lift this restriction.
+5. Support a new `filter` operation in MrXL.

 [astcode]: https://github.com/cucapra/calyx/blob/mrxl/mrxl/mrxl/ast.py
 [mrxldocs-install]: https://docs.calyxir.org/frontends/mrxl.html#install